Essential dimension of group schemes over a local scheme: Essential dimension over a discrete valuation ring

 So we can conclude by induction.

 Now we consider the general case.
 We argue by induction, again.
 Let $n\ge 1$.
 We suppose the statement is true for group schemes of order $n-1$ and we prove it for $n$.
 We call $G_{u,K}$ and $G_{d,K}$, respectively, the unipotent and the diagonalizable part of the generic fiber.
-We can suppose that $G_{u,K}$ is nontrivial by what proved previously.
-By \cite[IV Proposition 2.5]{DG} there exists a central subgroup of $G_{u,K}$ of order $p$ and isomorphic to a subgroup of $\GG_{a,K}$.
+We can suppose that $G_{u,K}$ is nontrivial by what we proved previously.
+By \cite[IV Proposition 2.5]{DG} there exists a central subgroup of $G_{u,K}$ of order $p$ and isomorphic to a subgroup of $\mathbb{G}_{a,K}$.
 Take the schematic closure $H$.
-It is isomorphic to a closed subgroup scheme of $\GG_{a,S}$ finite and flat over $S$ by Lemma \ref{lemm: models subgroups Ga}.
-Therefore its essential dimension is smaller than $1$ by Lemma \ref{lemm: ed sottogruppi} and Proposition \ref{prop: ed modelli Ga}.
-Moreover $H$ is also central in $G$ since $G_K=G_{u,K}\times G_{d,K}$.
-Now by Lemma \ref{lemm:ed successione kernel unipotent} we have that
+It is isomorphic to a closed subgroup scheme of $\mathbb{G}_{a,S}$ finite over $S$ by \reftext{Lemma~\ref{lemm:modelssubgroupsGa}}.
+Therefore its essential dimension is less than or equal to $1$ by \reftext{Lemma~\ref{lemm:edsottogruppi}} and \reftext{Proposition~\ref{prop:edmodelliGa}}.
+Moreover $H$ is also central in $G$ since $G_{K}=G_{u,K}\times G_{d,K}$.
+Now by \reftext{Lemma~\ref{lemm:edsuccessionekernelunipotent}} we have that